davidruvolo51/shinytutorials/src/pages/tutorials/select-input-styling/index.md

 ---
 title: "Custom Select Inputs"
 subtitle: "Creating your own select inputs with style"
 abstract: "For some apps, you may need to style the selectInput widget.
 Styling the element can be tricky.
-Learn how to use standard html elements and css to create your own input.
-(More examples and improvements coming soon!)"
+Learn how to use standard html elements and css to create your own input."
 date: "2019-11-04"
-updated: "2019-11-04"
+updated: "2019-11-19"
 keywords: ["css", "html"]
 ---